tom-and-the-toothfairies/pathways/FEATURES.md

 ## PML Log-file Generation - Complete

 ### Description
-The successful or insuccessful loading of PML files into the system is output to the console logs of the panacea service.
+The successful or unsuccessful loading of PML files into the system is output to the console logs of the panacea service.

 ### Testing